Dungeons & Dragons (1974)

-The original Dungeons & Dragons (commonly abbreviated D&D) boxed set by Gary Gygax and Dave Arneson was published by TSR, Inc. in 1974.
+The original Dungeons & Dragons (commonly abbreviated D&D) boxed set by Gary Gygax and Dave Arneson was published by Tactical Studies Rules in 1974.
 It included the original edition of the Dungeons & Dragons fantasy role-playing game.
 Its product designation was TSR 2002.

 Contents

-The original Dungeons & Dragons boxed set was the first role-playing game, a fantasy system with a medieval European flavor.
-This set introduced concepts which would become standard in later editions, including abilities (such as strength, intelligence, and dexterity); character classes (fighting-man, magic-user, cleric) and levels; races (human, dwarf, elf, halfling); armor class; monsters and treasure; subterranean dungeons of halls, rooms, and doors replete with tricks and traps; and magic items, such as intelligent swords.
-The set also includes rules for wilderness travel by land and sea, hiring specialists and men-at-arms, building fortifications and setting up baronies.
-Movement rates and areas are given in inches, like that of the miniatures rules from which the system descended.
+The original Dungeons & Dragons boxed set was the first published role-playing game, a fantasy game system modeled on medieval Europe.
+This set introduced elements that became standard in later editions, including abilities (such as strength, intelligence, and dexterity); character classes (fighting-man, magic-user, cleric) and character levels; races (human, dwarf, elf, halfling); armor class; monsters and treasure; underground dungeons consisting of halls, rooms, and doors protected by tricks and traps; and magic items, such as intelligent swords.
+The set also presents rules for travelling through the wilderness by land and sea, hiring specialists as well as men-at-arms, constructing fortifications and establishing baronies.
+The set defines movement rates and areas are using inches, like that of the miniatures rules from which the system descended.

-The set also included brief guidelines on using monsters as player characters.
+The set also included brief guidelines on how to use monsters as player characters.

 This set features only a handful of the elements for which the game is known today: just three character classes (fighting-man, magic-user, and cleric); four races (human, dwarf, elf, hobbit); and only three alignments (lawful, neutral, and chaotic).
 The rules assume that players have owned and have played the miniatures wargame Chainmail and that they have used its measurement and combat systems.
 An optional combat system is included within the rules that later developed into the sole combat system of later versions of the game.
 In addition, the rules presumed ownership of Outdoor Survival, an Avalon Hill board game for outdoor exploration and adventure.

-The Men & Magic booklet recommends using miniatures only "if the players have them available and so desire", although they were not required and cardboard counters were given as an alternative.
+The Men & Magic booklet only recommends using miniatures "if the players have them available and so desire", because they were not a necessary component of the game and cardboard counters were instead suggested as an alternative.

 The Monsters & Treasure booklet contains some of the first depictions of the game's most iconic monsters, many of which were adapted from mythology and various literary works.

-The initial printing of the set referred to some of the creatures in the game as "hobbits" and "ents" after J. R. R. Tolkien's Middle-earth creatures, although after legal difficulties they were changed to "halflings" and "treants", respectively.
+The initial printing of the set referred to some of the creatures in the game as "hobbits" and "ents" after J. R. R. Tolkien's Middle-earth creatures, although after legal difficulties these names were changed to "halflings" and "treants", respectively.